Swagatam123/MEENet/README.md

 # Welcome to the MEENet homepage!

 `MEENet` (Multi Entity Embedding Network) is a goto toolkit for visualization and analysis of single cell RNA seq data.
-It also achives the clustering of cells and genes together using the concept of k-nearest neighbor
+It also achieves de-novo clustering of cells and genes together using the concept of k-nearest neighbor thus forming the multi entity graph network.

 ## Implementations